 Are You Living Vicariously ?

 One day, I had an epiphany: Our social media are tools that can make vicarious living seem very convenient.
 In fact, the social media companies promote more than “connectedness.”
-They promote living vicariously without spelling this out to you.
+They promote living vicariously without telling you.

-Just between you and I, it’s all a show.
+Just between you and me, it’s all a show.

 The following words from a poem by Edgar Allan Poe, A Dream Within a Dream, dramatizes the confusion and disillusionment felt by the narrator as he watches the things he thought important in life slip away.